Squarespace vs. Wix

 Are you right about to set up a web store?
 Actually, you can use either Wix or Squarespace for this purpose as both website builders come with integrated eCommerce engines.
 Let’s see what exactly each system has to offer.

-Squarespace also comes with an eCommerce engine provided by default.
+Squarespace comes with an eCommerce engine provided by default.
 This means that you can set up and customize small and medium online stores with the website builder.
 Have a look at the list of features and tools the website builder is ready to offer to everyone willing to create a web store with it:

 • product management tools (both physical and digital);